About the Oncofertility Consortium

 - Teresa K. Woodruff

 Oncofertility is an interdisciplinary field at the intersection of oncology and reproductive medicine that expands fertility options for cancer survivors.

 While spanning over 50 sites nationwide, the administrative core of the Oncofertility Consortium® rests at Northwestern University, which administers and organizes the activities of the Consortium’s research centers and the National Physicians’ Cooperative.
 Northwestern University provides research space, materials, and support for five of the eleven research projects and hosts the annual Oncofertility Consortium® Conference to discuss oncofertility science and research.

-The Oncofertility Consortium® brings together professionals in reproductive medicine, reproductive health research, oncology, biomechanics, materials science, mathematics, social science, bioethics, religion, policy research and educational sciences to expand current knowledge, research, clinical practice, and training for a wide spectrum of issues including:
+The Oncofertility Consortium® and its Center for Reproductive Health After Disease bring together professionals in reproductive medicine, reproductive health research, oncology, biomechanics, materials science, mathematics, social science, bioethics, religion, policy research and educational sciences to expand current knowledge, research, clinical practice, and training for a wide spectrum of issues including: